Biden administration unveils steps to boost equity in govt

 The Justice Department is improving language access to its programs to help people with limited English proficiency better report crimes.
 The Interior Department is providing technical assistance to Native American tribes to help them apply for grants.
 The Energy Department is helping low-income households access programs to weatherize their homes and save energy.

-Those efforts are among hundreds of strategies and commitments the Biden administration was announcing Thursday.
+Those efforts are among hundreds of strategies and commitments the Biden administration released Thursday.
 They are the product of an executive order that President Joe Biden signed hours after taking office with the goal of advancing racial equity and support for underserved communities across the federal government.

 The order was the first of its kind by a president, said Chiraag Bains, deputy assistant to the president for racial justice and equity.